Hadi-Git2005/student-result-manager/README.md

 # Student Result Manager

-This is basic python project while I learn aboyt Basic OOPS

-Right Now it can peerform:
+This project is being developed step by step to practice Python programming and logical problem solving.

+### Current Features
-    - Store student details
+- Store student details and marks
-    - Calculate Total and Average marks
+- Calculate total marks
+- Rank students based on overall performance
+- Rank students by individual subjects
+- Identify subject toppers
+- Find weak subjects based on a threshold

+The goal of this project is to understand how logic, data structures, and modular code work together.
-I will add more features as I improve.
+More features will be added as I continue learning.